tripplicate/configs/README.md

 ![Eslint config standard](https://img.shields.io/npm/v/@trpl/eslint-config?color=444&label=eslint-config)
 ![Stylelint config standard](https://img.shields.io/npm/v/@trpl/stylelint-config-standard?color=444&label=stylelint-config-standard)

-This project includes configurations for [Eslint](site-link-eslint) and [Stylelint](site-link-stylelint) and will be update in the future, you may be interested in these configurations if you want:
+This project includes configurations for [Eslint][site-link-eslint] and [Stylelint][site-link-stylelint] and will be update in the future, you may be interested in these configurations if you want:

 - :ocean: Modern best practices for Typescript, Vue and Styles include Sass, CSS Modules